mcdonagh/QoL-Utilities/README.md

 <h2 id='at'>Announce Target</h2>

-Sends your current target's life percentage and location to the designated chat.
+Allows you to quickly send your current target's life percentage and location to the designated chat.
+Does not trigger automatically; use the command **\/qol at** to trigger the message.
+*See below on how to use the optional arguments for the different chat destinations.*

+Because of WoW's api limitations, the coordinates used are the player's current coordinates when the message is triggered.

 <h3 id='at-usage'>Usage & Output</h3>